shu-htk/tip-dev/doc/tutorial.md

 "[xlab](ref/xlab.md)"/"[ylab](ref/ylab.md)" specify x-axis/y-axis label
 respectively.

-`(fs:",")` is option to specify the filed separater of data.
+`(fs:",")` is option to specify the filed separator of data.
 `(lc:red)` and `(lc:blue)` are options to specify the line color.
-`(rp:1)` is option to do 'replot' i.e. over-drawing in the exsisting graph.
+`(rp:1)` is option to do 'replot' i.e. over-drawing in the existing graph.

 ![macro/tut02b.tip](fig/tut02b.png)